whiplashoo/flutter_font_picker/README.md

 - `showFontVariants`: Whether to show font variants (weights and styles) in the font picker.
 If set to false, user will only be able to select the default variant of each font.
 - `showInDialog`: Set this to true if you want to use the font picker inside an AlertDialog (check examples).
 - `recentsCount`: Fonts that the user selected before are saved to be shown at the start of the list.
 Sets how many you want saved as recents.
+- `previewSampleTextFontSize` - Font size used for preview sample text above list.
+- `fontSizeForListPreview`: Font size to use for each font name within font picker list.
+(Optional list preview sample text also uses this size).
+Defaults to 14.
+- `showListPreviewSampleTextInput` - Set whether to include form field to allow user to change the list preview sample text.
+- `listPreviewSampleText` - Optional sample text include to right of each font within picker list.
+Defaults to 16.
 - `'lang'`: The language in which to show the UI.
 Defaults to English (`'en'`).
 Other options are 🇪🇸🇩🇪🇮🇹🇵🇹🇫🇷🇵🇱 (`'es'`, `'de'`, `'it'`, `'pt'`, `'fr', 'pl'`).
 If you need a translation in another language: take a look at the `dictionary` variable in `translations.dart`, and send me (or fix) the translations for your language .

 ## FontPicker features